 The property owned and consolidated by the Company's 55.4% subsidiary, Woodland Village, is a 27-unit apartment complex located Los Angeles, California.
 The Company's equity interest in Woodland Village was acquired on September 29, 1999 at a cost of \$4,075,000.
-For the year ended June 30, 2012, real estate property taxes were approximately \$59,000.
+For the year ended June 30, 2013, real estate property taxes were approximately \$60,000.
 Depreciation is recorded on the straight-line method based upon an estimated useful life of 40 years.
 In November 2010, Woodland Village refinanced its \$1,641,000 adjustable rate mortgage note payable on its 27-unit apartment building for a new 10-year fixed rate mortgage in the amount of \$3,260,000.
 The interest rate on the new loan is fixed at 4.85% per annum, with monthly principal and interest payments based on a 30-year amortization schedule.
 The note matures in December 2020.
 With the proceeds, Woodland Village loaned \$831,000 to Santa Fe and \$669,000 to InterGroup under the same terms.
 The intercompany loan of \$831,000 to Santa Fe was eliminated in consolidation.
 The loan balance of \$654,000 to Intergroup is included in other assets, net in the consolidated balance sheet.
-As of June 30, 2012, the outstanding mortgage balance was \$3,189,000.
+As of June 30, 2013, the outstanding mortgage balance was \$3,138,000.

 The second Los Angeles property, Acanto, which is wholly owned by the Company, is a two-story apartment building with 2 units.
 The property was acquired on February 1, 2002 at an initial cost of \$785,000.
-For the year ended June 30, 2012, real estate property taxes were approximately \$11,000.
+For the year ended June 30, 2013, real estate property taxes were approximately \$12,000.
 Depreciation is recorded on the straight-line method, based upon an estimated useful life of 40 years.
-The outstanding mortgage balance was approximately \$388,000 at June 30, 2012 and the maturity date of the mortgage is January 2032 and is collateralized by the property.
-The interest rate is variable and was 6.45% at June 30, 2012.
+The outstanding mortgage balance was approximately \$395,000 at June 30, 2013 and the maturity date of the mortgage is September 2042 and is collateralized by the property.
+The interest rate is fixed at 4.25%.

 Effective August 1, 2005, the Company entered into a Management Agreement with Century West Properties, Inc. ("Century West") to act as an agent of the Company to rent and manage both of the Company's residential rental properties in the Los Angeles, California area.
 The Management Agreement with Century West was for a term of twelve months ending on July 31, 2006 and continues thereafter on a month-to-month basis, unless terminated upon 30 days prior written notice.
 The Management Agreements provide for a monthly fee equal to 4% of the monthly gross receipts from the properties with resident managers and a fee of 4 1/2% of monthly gross receipts for properties without resident managers.
-For the years ended June 30, 2012 and 2011, management fees were \$23,000 and \$22,000, respectively.
+For the years ended June 30, 2013 and 2012, management fees were \$23,000 for each year, respectively.

 Woodland Village and Acanto lease units in the apartment buildings on a short-term basis, with no lease extending beyond one year.
-For the year ended June 30, 2012, the economic occupancy (gross potential less rent below market, vacancy loss, bad debt, discounts and concessions divided by gross potential rent) for Woodland Village and Acanto was 73% and 92%, respectively.
-The physical occupancy (gross potential rent less vacancy loss divided by gross potential rent) for the year ended June 30, 2012 for Woodland Village and Acanto was 99% and 100%, respectively.
+For the year ended June 30, 2013, the economic occupancy (gross potential less rent below market, vacancy loss, bad debt, discounts and concessions divided by gross potential rent) for Woodland Village and Acanto was 70% and 93%, respectively.
+The physical occupancy (gross potential rent less vacancy loss divided by gross potential rent) for the year ended June 30, 2013 for Woodland Village and Acanto was 93% and 97%, respectively.